Luquillo’s al-fresco appeal extends beyond its powdery golden sand and azure ocean waves.

 Luquillo

 Luquillo’s al-fresco appeal extends beyond its powdery golden sand and azure ocean waves.
-The municipality borders El Yunque, the only tropical rainforest in the United States, where the peaks of the Luquillo Mountain Range rise as high as 3,525 feet (1,075 meters) above sea level.
-Its unique landscape, in easy reach of both the mountains and the beach, makes Luquillo an ideal destination for travelers looking to enjoy quality time in the great outdoors.
+On its borders lie El Yunque National Forest, the only tropical rainforest in the United States national park system.
+Here, the peaks of the Luquillo Mountain Range rise as high as 3,525 feet (1,075 meters) and offer a variety of hiking trails and picturesque waterfalls.

 La Monserrate beach is located in the eastern region of Puerto Rico, in the town of Luquillo.

-Beachgoers have only one problem in Luquillo: deciding which beach to choose.
-You won’t go wrong at Balneario La Monserrate, a wide expanse with ample parking, restrooms and changing rooms, outdoor showers, and more than 25 gazebos for gathering with family and friends.
+You won’t go wrong at Balneario La Monserrate, also known as Balneario de Luquillo.
+This beach is highly accessible for all travelers, with ample parking (including reserved spots for designated mobility vehicles), restrooms and changing rooms, outdoor showers, amphibious beach chair rentals, and more than 25 gazebos for gathering with family and friends.

 Savor traditional Puerto Rican fare at the Kioskos de Luquillo.

-Quintessential Beachside Dining
+Luquillo Kiosks: Quintessential Beachside Dining

 Paradise for Your Inbox